Looking for some fun things to do in Halifax with kids? Here are 18 great ideas,

 There’s a new accessible boardwalk that takes you out for a fantastic view of the lighthouse, or you walk out on the rocks right up to the lighthouse.

 While most people come to see the lighthouse, the village of Peggy’s Cove is also worth a visit.
-It’s a working fishing village and absolutely picturesque and you can find some great seafood here.
+It’s a working fishing village and absolutely picturesque.
+Stroll around and browse the shops, have a coffee or try some great seafood.
+Here’s more information on visiting Peggy’s Cove.

 Another great day trip (or half-day trip) from Halifax is to visit Fisherman’s Cove across the harbour in Eastern Passage.

 This historic fishing village has been around since the 1700s and was once a busy port for ships coming into Halifax.
-These days it’s a popular spot for tourists, with plenty of boutique shops – including a unicorn shop – and restaurants to explore.
+Now it’s a popular spot for tourists, with plenty of boutique shops, including a fun unicorn shop and an old-fashioned candy shoppe, as well as a few great places to eat.

-Grab a lobster sandwich or an ice cream and take it to enjoy as you stroll the boardwalk that takes you out over the water.
+Grab a lobster sandwich or an ice cream (my kids recommend Moon Mist) and take it to enjoy as you stroll the boardwalk that takes you out over the water.

 It’s the perfect place to spend an afternoon exploring and soak up some of Halifax’s history.

-There’s also a 1km boardwalk that loops around the shore and you’ll be treated to some great views of the harbour, and the Halifax skyline in the distance.
+There’s also a kilometre-long boardwalk that loops around the shore and you’ll be treated to some great views of the harbour, and the Halifax skyline in the distance.

 Where to Stay in Halifax